-Adept Chicago Divorce Lawyers & Family Attorneys Guiding you through Legal Separation
+Adept Chicago Divorce Lawyers & Family Law Attorneys Guiding you through Legal Separation

-Part of our goal at M. Scott Gordon & Associates is to help you understand the often complicated divorce process.
+Part of our goal at Gordon & Perlut, LLC is to help you understand the often complicated divorce process.
 Some information about the history of divorce may be helpful in this regard.

 It is important to understand that the other spouse is not prohibited from filing his or her own Petition for Dissolution of Marriage and requesting that the court completely dissolve the marriage.
 Your divorce attorney can guide you through the separation process with minimal stress and confusion.